Blog

 Participle II is used for various grammatical forms.

 It can, as in our examples, express the past perfect.
-Another option for participle II is passive - when the action is more important than the person acting.
-Finally, participle II can also occur as an adjective, in which case it gets a suffix if it occurs before the noun.
+Another option for Partizip II is passive - when the action is more important than the person acting.
+Finally, participle II can also occur as an adjective, in which case it is given an ending if it occurs before the noun.

 Participle II is not conjugated and always comes at the end of the sentence, regardless of whether it is a statement or a question.

-Yes/no question: Does Tobias have the book? read?
+Yes/no question: Has Tobias read the book read the book?

-We wish you every success in your studies and hope to see you soon at accént!
+We wish you every success with your studies and hope to see you soon at the accént language school!